NicolasGrosjean/Missing_Maps_OSM_data_exporter/README.md

 ## Licence

-The project have an Apache-2.0 licence because of the inclusion of [overpass](https://github.com/mvexel/overpass-api-python-wrapper) which has this licence.
+The project have an Apache-2.0 licence because of the inclusion of [overpass python library](https://github.com/mvexel/overpass-api-python-wrapper) which has this licence.